kskorupka/Graph-Theory-Project/README.md

 ## Bellman-Ford Algorithm
 This algorithm was written using C++ language.
 ### Input
 To run the algorithm correctly, there is a .txt file needed.
-The programme will ask for the .txt file name (in this case: list1.txt or list2.txt \[they are located in the cmake-build-debug folder\]).<br><br>
+The programme will ask for the .txt file name <br><br>
 <b>The .txt file consists of (integer variables):</b><br>
 number_of_nodes number_of_edges starting_node<br>
 (edge_1) from_node_1 destination_node_1 cost_1<br>